niklasramo/dragdoll/docs/docs/draggable-drag-item.md

 type position = { x: number; y: number };
 ```

-The dragged element's internal position during the drag.
-By default this reflects the element's translate position.
+The dragged element's relative viewport position.
+This is always `{x: 0, y: 0}` on drag start and, by default, only updated when the sensor moves.
+[Modifiers](/docs/draggable-modifiers) might affect this value during start, move and end phases.

+In practice this value will tell you how many (untransformed) pixels the element has moved in the viewport's scope and to which directions.
+E.g. `{x: -100, y: 50}` would mean that the element has moved 100 pixels to the left and 50 pixels down from the original position.

 Read-only.

 ### containerOffset